Medical Assisting Certificate

 Click here for the medical assisting information sheet, which shows the complete list of courses required for the program.

 The Medical Assisting Practicum provides students with the opportunity to demonstrate their knowledge of the cognitive objectives and to practice the psychomotor and affective competencies that they have achieved during their coursework.
-The practicum is 160 contact hours in an ambulatory healthcare setting, and the student is supervised by an individual who has knowledge of the medical assisting profession.
+The unpaid practicum is 160 contact hours in an ambulatory healthcare setting, and the student is supervised by an individual who has knowledge of the medical assisting profession.
 While in the practicum, the student will perform a wide range of clinical and administrative skills.

 Settings for practicums include physician offices, hospitals, ambulatory care clinics, addiction/mental health clinics, dialysis centers, laboratories, rehabilitation facilities, pain management clinics, and more.